route-guardian/api/README.md

 #TODO\
 ~read from a json file \
-~return the data from a json file
+~return the data from a json file \

+The points get api: 18.220.211.55